-The Committee shall consist of at least three members of the Board, each of whom (i) are financially literate, as determined by the Board, or must become financially literate within a reasonable period of time following their appointment and (ii) meets the independence requirements of the Securities and Exchange Commission ("SEC") and applicable laws, regulations and listing requirements of the New York Stock Exchange (the "NYSE") as in effect from time to time.
-At least one member (i) must have accounting or related financial management expertise, as determined by the Board, and (ii) shall qualify as an "Audit Committee Financial Expert" as defined in Item 407(d)(5)(ii) of Regulation S-K and shall otherwise satisfy the applicable sophistication requirements of the NYSE as in effect from time to time.
+The Committee shall consist of at least three members of the Board.
+Each member of the Committee shall satisfy the independence requirements of the Securities and Exchange Commission ("SEC") and applicable laws, regulations and listing requirements of the NYSE American as in effect from time to time.
+At least one member shall qualify as an "Audit Committee Financial Expert" as defined in Item 407(d)(5)(ii) of Regulation S-K under the Securities Act of 1933, as amended, and shall otherwise satisfy the applicable sophistication requirements of the NYSE American as in effect from time to time.
 Members of the Committee may only receive director and committee member fees as compensation from the Company.
-The members of the Committee shall be appointed by the Board on the recommendation of the Nominating and Corporate Governance Committee.
-The Board shall designate one member of the Committee as its Chairperson.
-Vacancies on the Committee shall be filled by majority vote of the Board at the next meeting of the Board following the occurrence of the vacancy or by written consent of the Board.
-No member of the Committee shall be removed except by majority vote of the Board.
+The members of the Committee shall be appointed by and serve at the discretion of the Board.
+Vacancies occurring on the Committee shall be filled by the Board.
+The Chairman of the Committee shall be appointed by the Board.
 The Board may remove any member from the Committee at any time with or without cause.
-Resignation or removal of a director from the Board, for whatever reason, shall automatically constitute resignation or removal, as applicable, from the Compensation Committee.